dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - Drain current is increase a bit when Vds increases, depletion resion at the drain increases( minor linear function of Vds)
 <img width="726" height="131" alt="image" src="https://github.com/user-attachments/assets/9378f5ea-39d8-4c97-ace1-ca3a38f9b1ca" />

-- Drain current is slightly increase when Vds is increases
+- Drain current is slightly increase when Vds is increases.

 #### Introduction to SPICE